 The following link takes you to a PDF file with a comprehensive list of ALL medical institutions throughout Hokkaido that can deal with foreign languages:

-Also see the "Emergency Medical Support System for International Residents & Tourists" event on our archives page, where the same link has been added.
+The "Emergency Medical Support System for International Residents & Tourists"

 May 2018 - Topical news - Scientists discover how breast cancer hibernates